PHP-DI/Invoker/README.md

 ### TL/DR

-In short, this library is meant to be a base building block for calling a function with named parameters and dependency injection.
+In short, this library is meant to be a base building block for calling a function with named parameters and/or dependency injection.

 ## Installation